stevencombs/retrocombs.github.io/_posts/pet/2022-12-02-upgrade-pet.md

    > Yep.
 It came from Goodwill in I believe Arizona.
 We had to swap the power supply with a unit from another 2001, rebuild the keyboard and I think there was one bad RAM chip.

-I'm convinced there's an owner in between the University of Las Vegas and Goodwill.
-I'll conjecture that the owners sold the PET at a public auction or a Professor took it home.
+I'd wager there's an owner in between the University of Las Vegas and Goodwill.
+I'll conjecture that the University sold the PET at a public auction or a lucky computer science Professor took it home.
 If you are watching this and have an idea, please leave a comment below.

-The Commodore PET was part of Byte Magazine's "1977 trinity of computers" that included the Apple II and TRS-80.
-It was the first mass-market Commodore computer.
+The Commodore PET was part of Byte Magazine's "1977 trinity of computers" that included the Apple II and Radio Shack TRS-80.
+It was the first mass-market Commodore computer and saw moderate success.
 There were several models released before the PET line ended in 1982 after selling over two-hundred thousand units.

 ![The 1977 Trinity](https://upload.wikimedia.org/wikipedia/commons/f/ff/Trinity77.jpg)<sup>*By Tim Colegrove - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=79216985</sup>*

 I was twelve when Commodore released the PET.
 By 1982, I had saved enough money mowing lawns to purchase my first computer, the Commodore VIC-20.
-I would classify the Commodore PET as a generation ahead of me and would have been a financial burden to my family.
+I would classify the Commodore PET as a generation ahead of me and it would have been a financial burden to my family at an original cost of $795.

 ![Commodore VIC-20](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f1/Commodore-VIC-20-FL.jpg/2560px-Commodore-VIC-20-FL.jpg)<sup>*By Evan-Amos - Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=38582541</sup>*